-In compliance with state law, our district has made changes to our attendance policy and procedures.
-Those changes specifically impact the manner in which absences are recorded and the actions that will be taken when students reach an absence threshold.
+In compliance with state law, our district has implemented a revised attendance policy and procedures.
+The policy and procedures specifically address the manner in which absences are recorded and the actions that will be taken when students reach an absence threshold.

 Student absences will now be recorded in one of the following categories based on the information provided (or not provided) by parents/guardians.